-Physical activity is good not only for your body but it's great for your mind too
+Physical activity is not only good for your body, it's also great for your mind

-Research has shown that physical activity releases chemicals in your brain that make you feel good - boosting your self-esteem, helping you concentrate as well as sleep, look and feel better.
-Not bad for something we can quite easily do for free!
+Being active releases chemicals in your brain that make you feel good - boosting your self-esteem and helping you concentrate as well as sleep well and feel better.
+Not bad for something many of us can do for free!

 - less tension, stress and mental fatigue